-The following are some of my own “manga and anime encounters” in Japan during my latest trip there.
-From these, I believe you can see that while the Japanese might not universally be fond of both, most are at least familiar and comfortable with them.
-Some might even see them as inseparable aspects of everyday life, or as significant cultural icons.
+The following are some of my own “manga and anime culture encounters” in Japan during my latest trip there.
+From these, I believe you can see that while the Japanese might not universally be fond of both, many are at least familiar and comfortable with them.
+Some might even see them as inseparable aspects of everyday life, or as representative cultural icons.

 1. Welcome to Fukuoka!

 Let’s start with something simple.
 I encountered this robotic mascot on arrival at Fukuoka’s Hakata Station.
 If you are unfamiliar, this is Kansenjya, the official mascot of Japan Rail West.
 (The Shinkansen service for JR West terminates at Hakata Station.)
 From the looks of him, he is capable of transforming into a bullet train too.
 Namely, JR West’s 500 V8 model.